Unsecured vs secured loans

 What is an unsecured loan?

-If you default on your repayments, it will be recorded on your credit file.
-This will make it more expensive or even impossible to borrow in the future.
-Your lender may take legal action against you to enforce you to settle any debt.
+If you default on your repayments, it will be recorded on your credit file which could make it more expensive or even impossible to borrow in the future.
+It’s also worth noting that your lender may take legal action against you to enforce you to settle any debt.

 How much can I borrow with an unsecured loan?

-Not all lenders offer the same minimum and maximum loan amount and term (which is the period over which the loan is to be repaid).
+Different lenders may offer different minimum and maximum loan amounts and terms (which is the period over which the loan is to be repaid).
 The max loan amount can vary from £5,000 to £50,000 and the max term can vary from 3 years to 10 years, though many lenders cap these at £25,000 and 5 years.
-It is important you check what the lender offers - you can take a look at our guide on how much you can borrow for more information.
-When you apply, the lender will assess your application based on your credit history and personal circumstances which will determine how much you may be able to borrow.

 For a higher loan amount, it’s likely you’ll need a secured loan instead as you may need to offer collateral as security.